allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 I decided to do some experiments and check how the model design affects the size of database files.

-I used local MongoDB Community Edition 4.4 installation and I was initially testing collections containing 1 million and 10 million documents.
-One of the variants contained up to 100 million, but the results were proportional (nearly linear), so in the end I decided to stop at 1M collections, loading the data was simply much faster.
+I used a local MongoDB Community Edition 4.4 installation and I initially tested collections containing 1 million and 10 million documents.
+One of the variants contained up to 100 million, but the results were proportional (nearly linear), so in the end I decided to stop at 1M collections, because loading the data was simply much faster.

 Having access to local database files, I could easily check the size of the files of individual collections.
 However, it turned out that it was not necessary, because the same data could be obtained with the command: